maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/LLM.md

   - `LLM_MAX_TOKENS` and `LLM_TEMPERATURE` control response length and variability.
 - Disabling the feature
   - Set `LLM_PROVIDER=none` or unset provider/key envs; the panel will display a deterministic local analysis without any network calls.

 ---

+## Custom Requests (User‑Driven Prompts)

+- In the Compare view’s “AI‑Assisted Analysis” panel, there’s now a “Custom request (optional)” text box.
+  - Enter anything you want the analysis to focus on (e.g., “Highlight verify latency outliers and memory spikes; recommend choices for microcontrollers”).
+  - Click “Generate Analysis” or “Regenerate” to run with your custom request.
+- API
+  - POST `/api/analysis` accepts an optional string field `request` (aliases: `prompt`, `question`).
+  - The backend passes this to `llm.analyze_compare_results(compare, user_request)` so the provider can tailor its response.
+- Fallback behavior
+  - When no provider is configured or a provider fails, the deterministic local heuristic summary is used and may ignore the custom request.
+  - The UI shows “(fallback)” next to the provider hint when this occurs.

+UI notes
+- The “Custom request” input is fixed‑size within the analysis card and cannot be resized.
+- The analysis block supports Markdown (lists, code, emphasis); unsafe HTML is sanitized in the browser.

+---